 Damage to City Property Sample Clauses

 Damage to City Property.
 If the acts, omissions, or negligence of Licensee or its Agents or Invitees when installing or removing Equipment damages any City Pole, License Area, or other City Property, the City will provide notice describing the damage and 30 days’ opportunity to cure.
 If Licensee fails to repair or replace the damaged City Pole in accordance with the requirements of Section 8.1 (Licensee’s Alterations) within the 30-day cure period, or any longer period to which the City agrees in its reasonable discretion, the City may do so at Licensee’s expense.
-Licensee shall reimburse the City for its costs of repair or replacement within 20 days after receipt of the City’s demand for payment, together with copies of invoices or other evidence of its costs.
+Licensee shall reimburse the City for its actual and reasonable costs of repair or replacement within 20 days after receipt of the City’s demand for payment, together with copies of invoices or other evidence of its costs.

 AutoNDA by SimpleDocs